-The ACD's periodic charge accrues daily and is payable monthly in arrears on the last Business Day of each month.
-The fee is calculated by reference to the value on the first Business Day of the month of accrual.
-The ACD's periodic charge is not currently subject to the addition of Value Added Tax.
-The current management charges are set out in Appendix I.
+The annual management charge accrues daily and is payable monthly in arrears on the last Business Day of each month.
+The fee is calculated by reference to the value of the Company on the last Business Day of the preceding month.
+The current management charges are set out in Appendix 1.

-The ACD is also entitled to reimbursement of all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties, including stamp duty and stamp duty reserve tax on transactions in shares.
+The ACD is also entitled to reimbursement of all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties, including stamp duty, stamp duty reserve tax on transactions in shares and expenses incurred in effecting regulatory changes to the Company.